 San Francisco Bay

-Point Richmond was chosen by the Atchison, Topeka and Santa Fe Railroad to locate its western terminus due to the deep water off the Point.
+Point Richmond was chosen by the Atchison, Topeka, and Santa Fe Railroads to locate its western terminus due to the deep water off the Point.
 A ferry landing was built to take railroad cars across to San Francisco.
-From that time to this the bay has played an important part here with more focus in time on water recreation.
-We have a beach with swimming year round.
+From that time to this, the bay has played an important part here with more focus in time on water recreation.
+We have a beach with swimming year-round.
 Of course, there is a marina—San Francisco Bay being one of the world’s premier boating venues.

 Proximity and Transportation

 Point Richmond’s location, on the San Francisco Bay, is convenient to everywhere in the Bay Area.
 It is situated at the east end of the Richmond/San Rafael Bridge at Fwy 580 and the Richmond Parkway.
 Five minutes across the Richmond/San Rafael Bridge and you’re in Marin County.
 A short drive from Point Richmond to Fwy 80 takes you to the wine country of the Napa Valley, or past Berkeley, and on to the Oakland Bay Bridge to San Francisco.
 And now there is ferry service to San Francisco a short drive away at the Ford Craneway and Rosie the Riveter Museum.

 Two airports serve the area.
 The Oakland International Airport is closer and is less than half an hour away.
 San Francisco International Airport is less than an hour away.
 Both airports have convenient transport services including a short walk to the bus (72M) from The Annex that takes you to the Richmond BART station with connections to San Francisco and SFO.